GoogleCloudPlatform/datacatalog-tag-engine/README.md

 Both services use access tokens for authorization.
 The API service expects the client to pass in an access token when calling the API functions whereas the UI service uses OAuth to authorize the client from the frontend.
 Note that a client secret file is required for the OAuth flow.

-Follow the 6 steps below to deploy Tag Engine v2 with Terraform and without a load balancer.
+Follow the 6 steps below to deploy Tag Engine with Terraform.

-Alternative 1: you can deploy Tag Engine v2 behind an [external load balancer](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/external_load_balancer.md).

-Alternative 2: you can choose to deploy Tag Engine v2 with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead of running the Terraform.
+Alternatively you may choose to deploy Tag Engine with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead of running the Terraform.

 <br>
 1. Create (or designate) two service accounts: <br><br>